PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tutorial.md

 We can also factorize a tensor.
 With a plain Julia `Array`, one would apply `permutedims` and `reshape` to cast the array into a matrix before applying e.g. the singular value decomposition.
-With TensorXD.jl, one just specifies which indices go to the left (rows) and right (columns)
+With TensorLabXD.jl, one just specifies which indices go to the left (rows) and right (columns)
 ```@repl tutorial
 U, S, Vd = tsvd(A, (1,3), (2,));